yohaybn/HomeAssistant-EPG/README.md

 ```

-## Assist Integration

-You can integrate the EPG information with Home Assistant's assist feature using the following automation. **Please note that this is a basic implementation example and can be considered a "hack" to expose EPG sensor data to the Assist conversation agent.** You are free to modify the `command` triggers, the `id` of the automation, and even use a different conversation `agent_id` if you have other agents configured.

-To add this automation to your Home Assistant configuration, you can either:

-1.  **Use the Automation UI:** Go to **Settings > Automations & Scenes**, click on the **+** button to create a new automation, and then click on the three dots in the top right corner to select "Edit in YAML".
-Paste the YAML code below and save.
-2.  **Use configuration.yaml:** Add the automation directly to your `automations.yaml` file (or include it from your `configuration.yaml`).

 ## Displaying Television Programming in Lovelace
 Recommended: For a more visually appealing and feature-rich display of your EPG data, it's highly recommended to use the [Lovelace EPG Card](https://github.com/yohaybn/lovelace-epg-card).
 This custom card is specifically designed to work seamlessly with the HomeAssistant-EPG integration and provides a dynamic timeline view of your TV programming.